es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 The uploading of the Bitfile is only possible when you build and run the main.c with the DEBUG Flag set.

 You have to write the name of you bitfile, which you can put in the bitfiles folder, in the bitfileConfigs.py.
-If you only want to upload one bitfile, comment out the second call to serialTest.
+If you want to upload two bitfiles, comment in the definition of the second bitfile.

 **Important**: the [portConfigs.py](../scripts/portConfigs.py) and [bitfileConfigs.py](../scripts/bitfileConfigs.py) should be defined for your computer.
 Therefore, it does not make sense to put it in the github repository, if you work with a number of people.